How to Install a Weathervane on a Cupola

-Think of it as the cherry on top of an ice-cream sundae.
-Both are attractive, but together, outstanding!
-Granted, installing a weathervane on top of your cupola is a bit trickier than simply setting a cherry on top of your favorite iced dairy, however you will be surprised at how simple it can be!
+A weathervane is somewhat like the cherry on top of an ice-cream sundae.
+Both are attractive, but together, the cupola and weathervane are an outstanding package!
+Granted, installing a weathervane on top of your cupola is a bit trickier than simply setting a cherry on top of your favorite iced dairy, however, you will be surprised at how simple it can be!

 Step by Step Assembly of Your Cupola’s Weathervane